REGISTRATION FOR THIS PROGRAM IS CLOSED.

 Instructor: Amanda Bullough

-For those who want to enter into a supervisory role and need to improve their business acumen and leadership effectiveness, this fun and interactive two-day program delivers the fundamentals of managing effective teams through team-based activities.
+For those who want to enter into a supervisory role and need to improve their business acumen and leadership effectiveness, this fun and interactive three-night program delivers the fundamentals of managing effective teams through team-based activities.
 After learning the fundamentals underlying the formation of teams, diversity in teams and team synergy, participants will leave with team-building activities they can practice in their organizations.

 Note: Participants need to bring a laptop (Mac or PC) or tablet to class.